tomkerkhove/Sello/README.md

 ![Scenario](./docs/scenario.png)

-## Simulating failures
-For the sake of the demo you can simulate API failures by unleashing the chaos monkeys.

-This can be achieved via:
-- Configuring the `Demo.UnleashChaosMonkey` application setting to `true` on the API
-- Sending the `X-Inject-Chaos-Monkey` custom header with a bogus value

-This will result in operations throwing exceptions and the health endpoint to fail

 ## API Overview
 Sello exposes all their APIs via API Management in order to decouple the physical API from the endpoints that their customers are using.